 To turn optional data on or off:

-Select Settings and more near your profile picture (desktop).
+On Desktop, select Settings and more near your profile picture.

 Turn diagnostic data on or off: